A lot happened this day. The two visits with Collin and Paul were key as we beginto process what has happened

 Transporting him by ATV and then in the ambulance, Collin was with him, praying over him, calling his name, hoping Gordon would wake up.
 He says he has been on teams like this before but never has he been on a team where most of the people were people of faith.
 Patty said when Collin broke down, realizing Gordon was gone, the other EMT ministered to him.
 No one can know how comforting it is to know Collin was there, to tell us what had happened.
 And then to know Collin was praying over him, loving him into heaven.
 Mom and Dad just look at each other, as more and more of the story unfolds and say “There is no other explanation – God said it was time.”
 And his wife Carol said, “God is never late.
 He’s never early.
 It was just time.”

 I still do not understand God’s Sovereignty.
 I accept it.
-If I could explain it, then would He be Soveriegn?
+If I could explain it, then would He be Sovereign?
 As I write this 5 years later, I simply know that nothing surprises God.
 Nothing goes by unnoticed.
 Did he cause it or allow it?
 I don’t know.
 But I do know we experienced His presence in a very real way that day.
-A quote on Facebook yesterday rings so true: God does not promise protection, but He does promise presence
+Recently I saw a quote on Facebook which rings true: God does not promise protection, but He does promise presence.

 Continue reading HERE for “Day Five, Part 1”